ZongminWang1/ZongminWang1.github.io/_pages/about.md

 <div id="about"></div>
 ## Biographies

 &emsp; Wang Zongmin was born in Anhui Province, China in 2001.
 During the years 2019 to 2023, he was pursuing a Bachelor of Engineering degree in Software Engineering at Northeastern University.
-Currently, he is pursuing a Master of Engineering degree in Software Engineering at Northeastern University. <br>  &emsp; Currently, he is seeking a PhD position for his future academic career.
+Currently, he is pursuing a Master of Engineering degree in Software Engineering at Northeastern University. <br>  &emsp; Now, he is seeking a PhD position for his future academic career.
 His **research interests** includes: Cryptography, Trusted Computing, Access Control, Deep Learning Security, Malware Detection, Federated Learning.
 He has one paper published in Information Security and Cryptology (Inscrypt 2024), and another published in the Proceedings of the 7th International Conference on Next Generation Data-driven Networks (NGDN 2025). <br>👉 [(Click here to view my CV)](https://ZongminWang1.github.io/files/Template_CV_Eng1.pdf)

 ---